TheAveron/TheAveron/README.md

 ## 🛰️ About Me

-- Student in the French MPSI preparatory program
+- Student in the French MP preparatory program
 - Passionate about science, astronomy, and building creative tools
 - Enjoys turning curiosity into code—especially when it comes to space!